People always have anemia and sometimes jaundice.

-Newborns are routinely screened with a blood test in the United States.
+In the United States, newborns are routinely screened with a blood test.

-Tests can be done during early pregnancy to screen the fetus and allow prenatal counseling Carrier Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more for couples who are at risk of having a child with sickle cell disease.
+Tests can be done during early pregnancy to screen the fetus and allow prenatal counseling Carrier Screening for couples who are at risk of having a child with sickle cell disease.
 Fetal cells obtained through amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more are tested for the presence of the sickle cell gene.

 Treatment of Sickle Cell Disease

 Treatment of crises and conditions that cause them